-This measure is tracked and included in ITA's monthly statistical reports.
-Foundation programs are one of the ITA's pathways to the skilled trades in addition to the traditional apprenticeship pathway, and a key factor in attracting people to the skilled trades who would not otherwise consider trades as a career.
-In past years, this measure included results from ITA youth program participants from the Train and Work in Trades programs (formerly known as Accelerated Credit Enrolment in Industry Training and Secondary School Apprenticeship).
-ITA will begin separate measuring of continuation rates from youth programs to apprenticeship and will add this as a performance measure in the 2018/19 Service Plan.
-This measure provides clarity on the value of youth participation in preapprenticeship programs as an effective pathway to apprenticeship.
+The targets for this performance measure have been revised for future years as industry demand has not grown at the same rate as foundation program completions.
+Foundation programs prepare an individual to become a trades apprenticeand help attract people into the skilled trades who would not otherwise consider trades as a career.
+In past years, the continuation from foundation to apprenticeship measure included results from ITA youth program participants from the Train and Work in Trades programs (formerly known as Accelerated Credit Enrolment in Industry Training and Secondary School Apprenticeship).
+ITA will begin separate measuring of continuation rates from youth programs to apprenticeship in the 2018/19 Service Plan.
+These measures provide clarity on the value of youth participation in pre-apprenticeship programs as an effective pathway to apprenticeship.
 Youth programs are highly effective as they reach out to youth at an earlier stage in life and provide them with additional opportunities to experience the skilled trades.
-ITA will work with industry and trades training partners to explore possibilities to increase continuation rates through initiatives such as better pre-screening and improving job placement mechanisms.
+Working with partners in the